Rosuav/TwitchTips/Moderation.md

 newly-created accounts, but it's also a strong turn-off for new viewers.
 Your channel will become more insular, less welcoming.
 I recommend not using this permanently, except in special circumstances.

+This is best used when a massive influx of trolls starts making noises and you need to deal with them all.

+* Activate: `/followers 600` (ten minutes is usually a good choice)
+* Deactivate: `/followersoff`

 ### Subscriber-only mode